 Real Estate Agents Rank Locally.Then Leads Stop Converting.

 I was working with a real estate agent in Brevard County who'd cracked local search.
-His Google Business Profile was optimized, reviews were climbing, and he was showing up in the map pack for neighborhood searches.
+His Google Business Profile was optimized, reviews were climbing, and he showed up in the map pack for neighborhood searches.

 The traffic looked solid on paper.

 But his conversion rate was dropping.
-He was getting clicks from people searching "homes for sale in Melbourne" or "real estate agent near me," but most of them weren't calling or filling out forms.
+He got clicks from people searching homes for sale in Melbourne or real estate agent near me, and most of them weren't calling or filling out forms.

-The problem wasn't visibility — it was relevance. com/business) shows that proximity matters, but intent matters more.
+The problem wasn't visibility, it was relevance.
+Google's local search data shows proximity matters, but intent matters more.

-Someone searching for homes in a specific neighborhood wants to see listings and agent experience in that exact area, not just a name in the map pack.
+Someone searching homes in a specific neighborhood wants listings and agent experience in that exact area, not just a name in the map pack.

-He was ranking for broad local terms but his site content wasn't answering the specific questions buyers had about neighborhoods, market conditions, or his past sales in their area.
-Our local SEO approach focuses on matching search intent to content — not just getting the name visible.
+He ranked for broad local terms, but his site content didn't answer the specific questions buyers had about neighborhoods, market conditions, or his past sales in their area.
+Our local SEO work focuses on matching search intent to content, not just getting the name visible.